What Is The Telephone Consumer Protection Act And How Does It Impact Consumers?

 It should be emphasized that even if someone has an existing relationship with a company- whether it’s their credit card company or the mortgage company- they can still, at least within our jurisdiction, tell that company that they no longer want to be called on their cell phone, and the law says that that request has to be honored.

-For more information on the Telephone Consumer Protection Act, get the information and legal answers you are seeking from The Law Office of Mark.
+For more information on the Telephone Consumer Protection Act, get the information and legal answers you are seeking from The Law Office of Michael.
 A. Ziegler, PL by calling (727) 538-4188 today.

 Call Now for a Free Case Evaluation